getgauge/taiko/test/docs-tests/README.md

 It work in 2 steps:

-1. generate a test website
+1. Generate a test website
-2. test the website using taiko
+2. Test the website using taiko

 Currently the test is focused on the Nunjucks `njk` templates.